Boyquotes/godot-rl/notes.md

 ## bugs / improvements

-- on second view of shop, items always in default order. related to:
-- shop can be re-rollde infinitely. close after one use or only allow one item roll
 - tile map shading is slowing game down
 - smarter way to display settings
 - enemy animations